facebook/relay/docs/Guides-Routes.md

   queries: {
     // Routes declare queries using functions that return a query root.
 Relay
     // will automatically compose the `user` fragment from the Relay container
-    // paired with this route on a Relay.RootContainer
+    // paired with this route on a Relay.Renderer
     user: () => Relay.QL`
       # In Relay, the GraphQL query name can be optionally omitted.
       query { user(id: $userID) }